-Our requirements for additional capital are substantial and will depend on many factors, including:
+Our requirements for additional capital will depend on many factors, including:

-- the expenses incurred in the development and commercialization of products incorporating our Technologies; - the structure of any future collaborative or development agreements relating to the Technologies, including the timing and amount of payments, if any, that may be received under possible future collaborative agreements;

-- · our ability to develop additional products utilizing the Technologies; - our ability to negotiate agreements with third parties for development, marketing, sale and distribution of products utilizing our Technologies; - the prosecution, defense and enforcement of patent claims and other intellectual property rights relating to the Technologies; and - the commercialization of products incorporating our Technologies without infringing third-party patents or other intellectual property rights.
+- · the time required and expenses incurred in the development and commercialization of products incorporating our AversionTM Technologies; - the structure of any future collaborative or development agreements relating to the AversionTM Technologies, including the timing and amount of payments, if any, that may be received under possible future collaborative agreements; - · our ability to develop additional products utilizing the AversionTM Technologies; - · our ability to negotiate agreements with third parties for development, manufacture, marketing, sale and distribution of products utilizing our AversionTM Technologies; - · the prosecution, defense and enforcement of patent claims and other intellectual property rights relating to the Aversion TM Technologies; and - the commercialization of products incorporating our AversionTM Technologies without infringing third-party patents or other intellectual property rights.

 We currently have no committed sources of capital.
-We anticipate that our existing capital resources will be sufficient to fund operations only through June, 2005.
-To fund operations through March, 2006, the Company estimates that it must raise additional financing, or enter into alliances or collaborative agreements with third parties providing for net proceeds to the Company of at least \$5 million.
+We anticipate that our existing capital resources will be sufficient to fund operations only through late August, 2005.
+To continue funding operations the Company must raise additional financing, or enter into alliances or collaborative agreements with third parties providing for net proceeds to the Company.
 No assurance can be given that the Company will be successful in obtaining any such financing or in securing collaborative agreements with third parties on acceptable terms, if at all, or if secured, that such financing or collaborative agreements will provide for payments to the Company sufficient to continue to fund operations.
 In the absence of such financing or third-party collaborative agreements, the Company will be required to scale back or terminate operations and/or seek protection under applicable bankruptcy laws.

-Even assuming the Company is successful in securing additional sources of financing to fund the continued development of the Technologies, or otherwise enters into alliances or collaborative agreements relating to the Technologies, there can be no assurance that the Company's development efforts will result in commercially viable products.
+Even assuming the Company is successful in securing additional sources of financing to fund the continued development of the Aversion Technologies, or otherwise enters into alliances or collaborative agreements relating to the AversionTM Technologies, there can be no assurance that the Company's development efforts will result in commercially viable products.

-We Have No Near Term Sources of Revenue and Must Rely on Current Capital Resources, Third Party Financing, and Technology Licensing Fees to Fund Operations
+We Have No Near Term Sources of Revenue and Must Rely on Current Capital Resources, Third-Party Financing, and Technology Licensing Fees to Fund Operations

-Pending the completion of the development and commercial scale up of our Technologies, and the receipt of regulatory approval of products incorporating our Technologies, of which no assurance can be given, the Company must rely on its current capital resources, third-party financing and technology licensing fees to fund the Company's operations.
-As a consequence of the restructuring of our operations, including the cessation of our finished dosage manufacturing and packaging operations at our former Congers, NY facilities and the sale of such assets and related generic products to third parties, we have no ability to generate revenues from the sale of generic products.
-As of April 27, 2005, we had cash and cash equivalents of approximately \$1.4 million.
+Pending the completion of the development and commercial scale-up of our AversionTM Technologies, and the receipt of regulatory approval of products incorporating such technology, of which no assurance can be given, the Company must rely on its current capital resources, third-party financing and technology licensing fees to fund the Company's operations.
+As of July 13, 2005, we had unrestricted cash and cash equivalents of approximately \$0.9 million.
 No assurance can be given that such cash resources will be sufficient to fund the continued development of our Technologies until such time as we generate revenue from the license of products incorporating the Technologies to third parties.
-Moreover, in the event of a cash shortfall, no assurance can be given that we will be successful in raising additional financing to fund operations or, if funding is obtained, that such funding will be sufficient to fund operations until the Company's Technologies, or products incorporating such Technologies, may be commercialized.
+Moreover, in the event of a cash shortfall, no assurance can be given that we will be successful in raising additional financing to fund operations or, if funding is obtained, that such funding will be sufficient to fund operations until the Company's AversionTM Technologies, or products incorporating such Technologies, may be commercialized.

-Our Product Candidates Are Based on Technologies That Could Ultimately Prove Ineffective
+Our Product Candidates Are Based on Technology That Could Ultimately Prove Ineffective